Drawing Mindfully - Virtual Class

 The Headwaters Photography Club has captured every inch of the Northwoods and more.
 These artists view the world through their own lens and want to share the images they captured of the Nicolet Campus and Downtown Rhinelander with you.
 This exhibition is the culminating event in a yearlong partnership with Headwaters.
 Artwork will be for sale; proceeds benefit the artists and Headwaters Incorporated.

 Anyone 14 years or older is invited to submit art for this exhibit, which is sponsored by the Wisconsin Regional Artist Association (WRAA) and Wisconsin Regional Arts Program (WRAP) of the University of Wisconsin.
 The exhibit culminates in a day-long workshop including a lecture or demonstration and educational critique.
 Meritorious work selected from the numerous WRAP exhibits around the state will be displayed at the annual state WRAP exhibit.

 Nicolet students exhibit their drawings, paintings, ceramics, and photography.
 The work is the result of a variety of exercises assigned by their instructors.
-The students are working with foundational principles of art such as composition, contrast, design, color, line, shape, and value.
-In life-drawing classes, students gain a better understanding of anatomy in order to draw and paint portraits and figures.
+The students are working with foundational principals of art such as composition, contrast, design, color, line, shape, and value.
+In life drawing classes, students gain a better understanding of anatomy in order to draw and paint portraits and figures.